brick/geo/README.md

 Advanced calculations are available through the `GeometryEngine` interface.
 The library ships with the following implementations:

-- `PDOEngine`: communicates with a GIS-compatible database over a `PDO` connection.
+- `PdoEngine`: communicates with a GIS-compatible database over a `PDO` connection.
   This engine currently supports the following databases:
   - [MySQL](http://php.net/manual/en/ref.pdo-mysql.php) version 5.6 or greater (*2D geometries only*)
   - MariaDB version 5.5 or greater
   - [PostgreSQL](http://php.net/manual/en/ref.pdo-pgsql.php) with the [PostGIS](http://postgis.net/) extension
-- `SQLite3Engine`: communicates with an [SQLite3](http://php.net/manual/en/book.sqlite3.php) database with the [SpatiaLite](https://www.gaia-gis.it/fossil/libspatialite/index) extension
+- `Sqlite3Engine`: communicates with an [SQLite3](http://php.net/manual/en/book.sqlite3.php) database with the [SpatiaLite](https://www.gaia-gis.it/fossil/libspatialite/index) extension
-- `GEOSEngine`: uses the [GEOS](https://git.osgeo.org/gitea/geos/php-geos) PHP extension
+- `GeosEngine`: uses the [GEOS](https://git.osgeo.org/gitea/geos/php-geos) PHP extension
 - `GeosOpEngine`: uses the [geosop](https://libgeos.org/usage/tools/#geosop) command-line tool

 Your choice for the right implementation should be guided by two criteria: